yoeo/guesslang/docs/typehints.rst

 * ``--ignore-missing-imports``:
   ignore third party dependencies that lacks type hints.
-  Guesslang is based on ``numpy`` and ``tensorflow`` that doesn't provide type hints information.
+  Guesslang is based on ``numpy`` and ``tensorflow`` and they don't provide type information.
-  In addition to that, no type hints is defined for these third party packages in `typeshed <https://github.com/python/typeshed>`_.
+  In addition to that, **no type hints** is defined for these third party packages in `typeshed <https://github.com/python/typeshed>`_.
-  Without this option the following error would be generated:
+  Without this option the following error messages would be generated:

   .. code-block:: text
     :linenos: